School Fundraising Ideas: 21+ Ways to Make Money & Have Fun

 Art show

-Showcase student artwork—paintings, drawings, sculptures, crafts, photos—at school or online.
+Showcase student artwork such as paintings, drawings, sculptures, crafts, and photos at school or online.
 Sell or auction the artwork to raise money.
 School auction fundraising ideas covers how to run a school auction.

 Talent show